Frequently Asked Questions

 $7,500.00 for the Representative Plaintiff, to be drawn from the Settlement Fund.
 The Court will determine the

-amount of fees and expenses and service award.
+amount of fees and expenses and service award. - When and where will the Court decide whether to approve the Settlement?

 Top

-Court will also consider how much to pay Class Counsel and the Representative Plaintiffs.
+At the Fairness Hearing, the Court will consider whether the Settlement is fair, reasonable, and adequate.
+The Court will also consider how much to pay Class Counsel and the Representative Plaintiffs.
 If there are objections, the Court will consider them at this time.
 After the hearing, the Court will decide whether to approve the Settlement.
-We do not know how long these decisions will take.
+We do not know how long these decisions will take. - Do I have to come to the hearing?

 No. Class Counsel will answer any questions that the Court may have, but you may come at your own expense.
 If you submit an objection, you don’t have to come to Court to talk about it.
 As long as you filed and mailed your written objection on time to the proper addresses, the Court will consider it.
 You may also pay your own lawyer to attend, but it’s not necessary.

-21. May I speak at the hearing?
+Top - May I speak at the hearing?

 Yes.
 You may ask the Court for permission to speak at the Fairness Hearing.
 To do so, you must send a letter stating that it is your “Notice of Intent to Appear.”
 Your request must be filed with the Clerk of the Court and served on Class Counsel and Defendant’s Counsel no later than September 5, 2024.